Ben Schwencke

 A recruitment funnel is a visual representation of the recruitment process, outlining the steps a candidate takes from initial awareness of the company to final selection for the job.
 The funnel serves as a roadmap for HR professionals, helping them understand where potential candidates are in the process and what needs to be done to move them to the next stage.

-Here is a sample recruitment funnel that we have created for you:
+Here is a sample recruitment funnel that we have created for you (we will go through each of these steps in depth further down the page):

 The first step in the recruitment funnel is attracting candidates.
 This involves creating a strong employer brand, establishing an online presence, and using job postings and other recruitment marketing tools to reach potential candidates.